O = require 'omicron'

 return unless @attributes & MUTABLE

-NIL is @let key, NIL
+NIL is @let key, NILMethod methods

 method

 Retrieves the named method for this state.
-Providing an optional out
+Providing an optional out object

-for a state-bound method to be delivered as a
+allows the appropriate context for a state-bound method to be delivered as a

-is confined to the local state tree.
+property of out; if included, context is confined to the local state tree.

 method: ( methodName, via = VIA_ALL, out, returnBoxed ) ->